-- 1. Draft Second Amended and Restated Intergovernmental Agreement. - 2.
-Draft NFP bylaws (which are attached to the Second Amended and Restated Intergovernmental Agreement). - 3.
-Draft initial NFP budget. - 4.
-UC2B Business and Strategic Plan Excerpt (Operational Structure and Governances). - 5.
-Excerpt from May 8, 2013 UC2B Policy Committee meeting minutes re: proposed bylaws. - 6.
-Excerpt from July 24, 2013 UC2B Policy Committee meeting minutes re: draft Second Amended and Restated Intergovernmental Agreement, including transition budget and draft NFP bylaws.
+- Attachments: 1.
+Second Amended and Restated Intergovernmental Agreement, including transition budget and NFP bylaws - 2.
+UC2B Business and Strategic Plan Excerpt (Operational Structure and Governances) - 3.
+Excerpt from May 8, 2013 UC2B Policy Committee meeting minutes re: proposed bylaws - 4.
+Summary of comments from UC2B Policy Committee meeting held July 24, 2013 re: Second Amended IGA - 5.
+Prior Actions Taken to Date by Champaign City Council

-SECOND AMENDED AND RESTATED INTERGOVERNMENTAL AGREEMENT PROVIDING FOR THE CREATION OF THE URBANA-CHAMPAIGN BIG BROADBAND CONSORTIUM
+SECONDFIRST AMENDED AND RESTATED INTERGOVERNMENTAL AGREEMENT PROVIDING FOR THE CREATION OF THE URBANA-CHAMPAIGN BIG BROADBAND SYSTEM CONSORTIUM

-THIS SECOND AMENDED AND RESTATED INTERGOVERNMENTAL AGREEMENT ("Agreement" or "IGA") is made and entered into by and between the City of Champaign, a municipal corporation ("Champaign"), the City of Urbana, a municipal corporation ("Urbana") (collectively "Cities"), and the Board of Trustees of the University of Illinois ("University"), a body corporate and politic of the State of Illinois, all with offices in Champaign County, Illinois, and collectively referred to as "Parties."
+THIS SECONDFIRST AMENDED AND RESTATED INTERGOVERNMENTAL AGREEMENT ("Agreement" or "IGA") is made and entered into by and between the City of Champaign, a municipal corporation ("Champaign"), the City of Urbana, a municipal corporation ("Urbana") (collectively "Cities"), and the Board of Trustees of the University of Illinois ("University"), a body corporate and politic of the State of Illinois, all with offices in Champaign County, Illinois, and collectively referred to as "Parties." "parties."